aimms/how-to/C_Language/133-External-Functions-InputData.rst

 The example
 -----------

-The constraint programming example library, <a href="http://www.csplib.org" target="_blank">CSPLIB</a>, provides several concrete constraint programming modeling exercises, where, given a particular exercise, several input files are provided.
+The constraint programming example library, http://www.csplib.org, provides several concrete constraint programming modeling exercises, where, given a particular exercise, several input files are provided.
 Each such input file is a sequence of numbers.
 Consider the first modeling exercise: the famous car sequencing problem.
 The input format for the car sequencing problem, quoting the CSPLIB, is defined as:

 .. code-block:: none